 Diabetes and male fertility are linked, but diabetes does not automatically mean infertility.
 Many men with diabetes can still father a child.
-The main issue is that high blood glucose, blood vessel and nerve changes, hormone shifts, inflammation, and sexual dysfunction may lower the chance of conception.
-These effects can involve erections, ejaculation, sperm count, motility, shape, and sometimes sperm DNA integrity.
-Early evaluation matters because fertility problems often reflect several treatable factors, not one fixed problem.
+The main concern is that high blood glucose, nerve and blood vessel changes, hormone shifts, inflammation, and sexual dysfunction may reduce the chance of conception.
+These effects can involve erections, ejaculation, sperm count, sperm motility, sperm shape, and sometimes sperm DNA integrity.

 Why it matters: Sexual function problems and sperm problems often overlap, but they are not the same issue.